Freelance Video Editor Portfolio

 Overloading Projects

-A typical misstep in Freelance Video Editor Portfolio is adding excess complexity:
+A typical misstep in Freelance Video Editor Portfolio is adding too many effects:

 Ignoring Audio